 So according to the Yumarama Bread Blog, how big is a cup of flour?
 I presume 4.5 oz or 127 grams unless a specific weight is given in the recipe or elsewhere in the book.
 If I can, I’ll always try to go for a recipe that includes weights over one that uses only cups.
 And better still if it includes grams as they’re much easier to increase/decrease and, being smaller, are more accurate.

 If I have a recipe that is given in ounces, but not grams (Hamelman’s BREAD [Home column] and Reinhart’s BBA for example don’t use gram weights) I have no problem whipping out the calculator and, using a conversion rate of 28.35 grams to the ounce, write the gram weight right in (in pencil – I’ve been known to get one or two wrong).
 So if, for example, the recipe calls for 11.8 ounces of flour, 11.8 X 28.35 = 334.52 so I’ll round that to 335 and enter it in the book.
 1 lb 5.2 ounces is 21.2 (16 + 5.2) which in turn is 601.02 grams.
 Slowly, all the recipes will get upgraded.

 So if you don’t own one already, go out and get yourself a good digital scale.
-It won’t cost a huge amount, probably in the $20 to $30 range for one with both ounces and grams (go for a minimum of 0.01 oz and 1 gram increments), a tare function and auto shut off to save battery life.
-Digital scales are available almost anywhere these days so do shop around and compare not just price but features.
+It won’t cost a huge amount, probably in the $20 to $30 range for one with both ounces and grams.
+I have a detailed post, Digital Scale: Which weigh to go?, with suggestions on what to look for in a digital scale and what to avoid.